-Steffany Suze Boucher is an artist, instructor, sound practitioner and Owner of Echo Studio in Manitou Springs, CO.
+Steffany Butts - Boucher is an artist, instructor, sound practitioner and Owner of Echo Studio in Manitou Springs, CO.
 She received her MFA in Sculpture from Parsons School of Design in New York City and her BFA from Western Illinois University.
 She has shown her work throughout the United States including Illinois, Colorado, Brooklyn and New York City, in addition to Stuttgart, Germany.
 Her work is in private collections throughout the United States, including New York City, Brooklyn, Illinois, Missouri, Colorado & California; and Internationally including Germany, Iceland, Italy, Helsinki and Canada.
 Venues of collaborative, individual, group and invitational exhibits include: Kreuser Gallery, Colorado Springs, CO; Manitou Art Center, Manitou Springs, CO; Modbo, Colorado Springs, CO; Pikes Peak Community College, Colorado Springs, CO; Pencil Factory, Brooklyn, NY; Niagara Space, NYC; ArtLot, Brooklyn, NY; HereArt, NYC; Crosby Street Project Space, NYC; WIU Gallery, Macomb, Illinois; Sullivan Taylor House, Macomb, Illinois; ArtHauz, Co-op Gallery, Macomb, Illinois; Akademie Schloss Solitude in Stuttgart Germany.

 The accordion, clarinet, piano harp, saw, theremin, experimental and self-constructed instruments are utilized by Steffany in performance along with her layered video projections.
 Performances & recordings include: video Projections for the Four Moons and at the Time Travelers Circus, Florence, Colorado; Over and Under the Pulaski, Composed & Performed on Site: Accordion, Brooklyn, NY; Belaphant: Experimental Recordings & Performance with Danyel Wendrof, Brooklyn, NY; Accompany, Brooklyn Silent Film Social: Saw, Accordion, Theremin, Brooklyn, NY; Mouth, A Collaborative Project and Recording, Parsons- The New School for Design, NYC